A. C. Greene: Career

 In 1948, Greene began working as a cub reporter for the Abilene Reporter-News and wrote book reviews and articles for the entertainment section.
 From 1952 to 1957, Greene owned and operated the Abilene Book Store, located at 365 Cypress Street, across the street from the Paramount Theater – its slogan: "The Book Center of West Texas."
 In 1957, he began teaching journalism at Hardin-Simmons University.

-Greene, in his teens, was known as "A. C." So, in 1953, he legally changed his name from Alvin Carl to A. C. and dropped the Jr.
+Greene, in his teens, was known as "A.C."
+So, in 1953, he legally changed his name from Alvin Carl to A.C. and dropped the Jr.

 In 1960, Greene became a book editor for the Dallas Times Herald; and in 1963, the Times Herald promoted him to the editor of the Editorial Page, a role he performed until 1965.
 Of the Kennedy assassination, Greene wrote:

 Greene left the Times Herald in 1968 to pursue a Ph.D. at the University of Texas at Austin and to devote more time to writing books.
 From 1968 to 1969, Greene was the executive editor of the Southwestern Historical Quarterly, a publication of the Texas State Historical Association.
 In 1969, he served as President of the Texas Institute of Letters while working on his doctorate at The University of Texas at Austin.

 In 1968, Greene was awarded a Dobie-Paisano Fellowship from the University of Texas at Austin which included a six-month stay at Paisano, a ranch 14 miles southwest of Austin purchased by J. Frank Dobie for use as a writer's retreat.
 The award and retreat led to Greene's first book, A Personal Country.

 In the 1980s, Greene wrote a weekly column on Texas history for the Dallas Morning News.

 From 1986 to 1992, Greene served as Founding Coordinating Director of the Center for Texas Studies at the University of North Texas in Denton.
 He retired as emeritus director.
-James Ward Lee, Ph.D. (born 1931) – an author, professor of English at North Texas since 1958, former chairman of the English Department, and co-director of the center – called Greene "The Dean of Texas Letters."
+James Ward Lee – an author, professor of English at North Texas since 1958, former chairman of the English Department, and co-director of the center – called Greene "The Dean of Texas Letters."

 Annually, Greene's hometown of Abilene, Texas presents the A.C.
 Greene Award to a distinguished Texas author for lifetime achievement during the West Texas Book Festival.
 Past winners include John Graves, Sandra Brown, Elmer Kelton, Liz Carpenter, John Erickson, and many others.